 Sharpe ratio (auditable, repeatable) ✗ Unauditable estimate ✓ Documented methodology

-Benchmark correctly mapped to your chosen target ✗ Manual index guesswork ✓ Correctly mapped & dynamic
+Benchmark correctly mapped to your chosen target ✗ Manual index guesswork ✓ Correctly mapped & consistent

 Peer comparison vs. investors with matching benchmark ✗ Impossible ✓ Industry first